IgorSasovets/protractor-firefox-support/README.md

     const options = {location: {x: 100, y: 100}};

     /**
-     *  If there are more element that match specified selector, add elemIndex option.
+     *  If there are more elements which match specified selector, add elemIndex option.
      *  Property 'location' defines screen coordinates where context menu will be opened.
      */